mlidbom/RiderTerminalSymbolLinker/README.md

 ## Features

-- **Click a symbol to navigate.** One declaration → jump straight there.
-Several → a searchable picker (type to filter, like *Go to Symbol*).
-None → a brief notice.
-MCP unreachable → falls back to Search Everywhere, so a click is never a dead end.
+- **Click a symbol to navigate to the correct file and line.** If there is more than one match, you get a list to chose from.
 - **Qualified names link as one symbol.** A dotted `Type.Member` reference like `ApplicationWindow.ForceToFront` links as a single span — not two adjacent tokens — when that member-of-type pair actually exists, and the click resolves the exact member instead of every